// I may earn money from the companies mentioned in this post. //

 Garage sale, thrift, and dumpster dive.

-Skip the professionals and bust out that ipod.
+Skip the professionals and bust out that iTunes playlist (or Spotify).

 Limit the booze menu.